edvler/yii2-adldap-module/readme.md

 See official documentation for all config options.
 https://github.com/Adldap2/Adldap2/blob/master/docs/configuration.md

-## Usage - Method 1 and/or Method 2
+## Usage - Method 1, Method 2 and Method 3

 ### Usage method 1: Simple usage without a user model
 If you are need to query some informations for a user from the Active Directory this would be best way.